Juxtaposedwords/l2golang/misc/json-api/current/src/storage/README.md

-# myData outline
+# storage outline
-The myData package will abstract away all objects for writing to and from storage.
+The storage package will abstract away all objects for writing to and from storage.

 ## JSON storage